Blockchain tech is seen making cannabis clinical trials more secure and efficient.

 Blockchain players in the cannabis space

-Clinical Blockchain Data Sciences (CBDS) is working to bring blockchain into the clinical trials space through seamless integration of blockchain technology into its existing virtual clinical trials platform.
+CBDS Health Sciences is working to bring blockchain into the cannabis clinical trials space through seamless integration of blockchain technology into its existing virtual clinical trials platform.
 The platform utilizes unobtrusive Internet of Things (IoT) sensor technology to capture vital patient data 24/7 while they continue their day-to-day lives.
 The addition of blockchain adds identity and data validation, ensuring the accuracy, validity and history of all data captured and reported during a trial.
-For Cannabis clinical trials, CBDS combines its platform with the GrowBuddy cultivation platform, creating a comprehensive Botanical to Pharmaceutical platform for the cannabis industry.
+For cannabis clinical trials, CBDS combines its platform with the GrowBuddy cultivation platform, creating a comprehensive Botanical to Pharmaceutical platform for the cannabis industry.

 Global Cannabis Applications (CSE:APP) is another blockchain player in the cannabis space.
 Global Cannabis has developed a series of blockchain-based mobile applications that reward users with digital tokens for sharing information with researchers.
 The system then uses AI to compile that information into usable data.

 India Globalization Capital (NYSE:IGC) is using blockchain for product identification assurance.
 Through blockchain the company plans to be able to be able to better identify and label the active compounds in their cannabis products aimed at patients with Alzheimer’s disease in order to provide a more predictable and therefore safer product.

 Blockchain is being applied across the legal cannabis industry in a range of ways and the clinical trial space could prove to be one of the most important applications for this revolutionary technology.
 Blockchain provides solutions that will make the all-important trial process faster and more accurate, allowing the cannabis industry to become even more innovative and, most importantly, more trustworthy in the eyes of the general public.

 This article was originally published on the Investing News Network in July 2018.